 Fircroft Primary School

-With around 400 students from nursery age through to primary, our friends at Fircroft Primary School in Tooting have been steering its community through the crisis, taking care of essential workers’ children, and offering help to those in need.
-Setting up their own mini food hub, Fircroft have been distributing weekly boxes of fruit & veg donated by Abel & Cole through their socially- distanced drop off points.
-Headteacher Denise tells us of the unique challenges faced in the local area: “Our close proximity to St George’s Hospital means we have many parents who are involved in front line COVID-19 response.
-I am frankly in awe of our parents who are working at St George’s.
-I see many of them regularly when they drop off or collect their children from our key worker provision and their grit and positivity is remarkable.”
+With around 400 students from nursery age through to primary, our friends at Fircroft Primary School in Tooting have been steering its community through the crisis, taking care of essential workers' children, and offering help to those in need.
+Setting up their own mini food hub, Fircroft have distributed over 200 boxes of fruit & veg and parcels for over 150 pasta meals donated by Abel & Cole through their socially- distanced drop off points .
+Headteacher Denise tells us of the unique challenges faced in the local area: "Our close proximity to St George's Hospital means we have many parents who are involved in front line COVID-19 response.
+I am frankly in awe of our parents who are working at St George's.
+I see many of them regularly when they drop off or collect their children from our key worker provision and their grit and positivity is remarkable."